sanaro99/Memorabilia/README.md

 ------

 Memorabilia allows you to set custom reminders for your everyday tasks.
-It features a simple and intuitive UI with a beautiful data and time picker.
+It features a simple and intuitive UI with a beautiful date and time picker.

 ### Screenshots